 I was doing a lot of layout changes during those times.
-If only I’d have known earlier, I would have excluded my own IP in my Google Analytics account.
+If only I had known earlier, I would have excluded my own IP in my Google Analytics account.
 I only excluded my own IP by the end of May.

-Blog traffic is not that much as expected.
+Blog traffic is not as much as expected.
 By the end of April 2020, there were only a total of 29 articles on the blog.
-17 articles were written when I first set this up last 2019 and then 12 new articles added in April.
+17 articles were written when I first set this up last 2019 and then 12 new articles were added in April.